ErpNetDocs/tech/modules/crm/clientcenter/orders/new-order.md

 2. **My Products** - All customer products will appear here.
 You can add them to the order simply by specifying their quantities.
 They will appear in the **Order** tab.

-3. If the JSON setting for showing the **customer's default distribution channel** is enabled, you will be able to see one extra tab carrying that channel's name.
+3. **Customer's default distribution channel** - If the JSON setting for hiding this channel is disabled and the channel has products linked to it, you will be able to see one extra tab carrying that channel's name.
+Inside, you will see the respective products.

-   Inside, you can see products linked to that customer's distribution channel.

-4. If the JSON setting for showing the **Client Center's default distribution channel** is configured, you will be able to see one extra tab carrying that channel's name.

-   Inside, you can see products linked to the Client Center's distribution channel.
+4. **Client Center's default distribution channel** - If the JSON setting for showing this channel is configured and the channel has products linked to it, you will be able to see one extra tab carrying that channel's name.
+Inside, you will see the respective products.

-   In the event where the configuration is not set, the system will automatically link the created sales order to a distribution channel with **code "CC"** and **name "Client Center"**.
+   In the event where the JSON configuration is not set, the system will automatically link the created sales order to a distribution channel with **code "CC"** and **name "Client Center"**.
 If such channel does not exist, it will be created.

 ## Step-by-step process